Here's How to Watch and Stream the Royal Wedding

 NBC

 The team at the Today show is heading to Windsor to broadcast live.
-Savannah Guthrie, Hoda Kotb, Al Roker and Sheinelle Jones are all heading to England, where they’ll broadcast a special episode on Friday, May 18, the day before the wedding.
+Savannah Guthrie, Hoda Kotb, Megyn Kelly, Al Roker and Sheinelle Jones are all heading to England, where they’ll broadcast a special episode on Friday, May 18, the day before the wedding.
 And the day of, they’ll start their show bright and early, at 4:30 a.m.
 EST. You can also watch the wedding live on NBC.com.

 ABC